Rangers vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 36 hits with seven doubles, 11 home runs, 20 walks and 29 RBI.
-He's also stolen one base.
+- Rooker has put up 36 hits with seven doubles, 11 home runs and 20 walks.
+He has driven in 29 runs with one stolen base.

 Rooker Recent Games